fabmax/calculator/README.md

 the button properties are set.
 Finally, within the ``port { }`` and ``land { }`` blocks the button bounds for portrait and landscape orientations are defined.
 Bounds are always relative to the next higher parent.
-Besides rw() and rh() for relative sizes there is also dp() which defines an absolute size with the usual Android dp units.
+Besides rw() and rh() for relative sizes there is also dp() which defines a pixel perfect absolute size with the usual Android dp units.
 Moreover, ``SizeSpec``s can be chained together with + and -.

+There is also a second bounds() method with two additional parameters for z and depth.
+Positive z values will make UI elements appear nearer, negative values farther away.
+The default z value used by the 4 parameter version is 0.
+Also keep in mind that, because of the perspective camera, layouts are only pixel-perfect at z = 0.

 To see how all this works syntax-wise take a look into the Kotlin docs.